jiteshmohapatra/jiteshmohapatra/README.md

 - 🔭 I’m currently working on [Full Stack Java Development](https://github.com/jiteshmohapatra/Investment_Innovators.git)

-- 🌱 I’m currently learning **Advance Diploma In IT Networking and Cloud Computing With IBM Collaboration**
+- 🌱 Completed an **Advanced Diploma in IT Networking and Cloud Computing in collaboration with IBM (October 2024)**

+- Passionate about AI, Machine Learning, Cloud Computing, and Full Stack Development

+- I have completed a 5-month internship with IBM in the Full Stack Java domain

 - 👨‍💻 All of my projects are available at [https://github.com/jiteshmohapatra](https://github.com/jiteshmohapatra)

-- 💬 Ask me about **Java,Python,PHP, AI ML**
+💬 Ask Me About
+Java, Python, PHP, AI/ML, Cloud Computing, and Full Stack Development Best practices for efficient coding, optimization, and scalable system architecture 🚀 Always eager to collaborate and contribute to innovative projects!
+Let’s connect.

 - 📫 How to reach me **jiteshmohapatra2000@gmail.com**